Cherry Limeade

 Built for the modern extraction market.
 The PLCG’s “Platinum” trichome morphology—elongated stalks, large fragile heads—is ideal for ice-water hash and rosin production.
 Look for the “greasy” phenos.
 Cold-cure rosin from this strain often carries a fluorescent pink or purple hue.

-Pro Tip — Managing The PLCG Stretch
+Pro Tip — Managing The Haze Stretch

-If you pull a PLCG-dominant pheno, plan for the stretch.
+If you pull a PLCG-dominant pheno, plan for the Super Lemon Haze stretch.
 These plants want to go vertical and they’ll flop without support.
 Trellis early, train aggressively during veg, and don’t flip until you’ve got the canopy under control.
 The Trop-dominant phenos will hold themselves up.
 The PLCG leaners need infrastructure.
 Know which plant you’re growing by Week 3 of flower and manage accordingly.

 Quick Specifications